10K age grading

 The best use of age grading may be comparing your current running with your past running.

 A slower raw 10K in your late 50s might still be a strong age-adjusted performance.
 That can help make running feel competitive and meaningful long after lifetime personal bests are out of reach.
+The practical next step is to calculate one recent 10K, then compare your next race with the same method.

 Sources